octaviogarcia/LaravelBackgroundJob/README.md

     Hangs the job until it finds a free spot

   - backgroundJobValidClass(string $class): bool
-    Validates that a class is valid (only used in frontend)
+    Validates that a class is valid

   - backgroundJobValidMethod(string $class,string $method): bool
-    Validates that a class and a method are valid (only used in frontend)
+    Validates that a class and a method are valid

   - executeBackgroundJob(BackgroundJob): [int,bool,string]
     Executes a background job (forks into a background-job Laravel command).